oulhafiane/oulhafiane/README.md

    - Creation of web and mobile applications (PHP, MySql, JAVA (Android), React-Native).

 - 💡 **2018-2019** : God blessed me with the arrival of my sweet princess Amira 👶🏻, and a new coding school opened in our country part of [42Network](https://twitter.com/42Network) called [1337](https://twitter.com/1337FIL).
-  I joined the school after a one month of competition called [POOL](https://github.com/oulhafiane/1337-42-Pool), i got accepted, that's when everything changed 180°, from my mindset to my skills.
+  I joined the school after a one month of competition called [POOL](https://github.com/oulhafiane/1337-42-Pool), I got accepted, that's when everything changed 180°, from my mindset to my skills.
   I discovered that I didn't know anything about programming (a metaphor), especially the C language 🤣🤣.
   I choose the **System/Unix/Shells** branch because if you remember at the beginning the question I was asking myself how can I create my own shell 😄.
   After 8 months of studying **Linux Commands/Shell/FileSystem/System Calls/Terminal Capabilities/Deep C Language** I successfully made two shells [Minishell](https://github.com/oulhafiane/1337-42-minishell) , [21sh](https://github.com/oulhafiane/1337-42-21sh), and contributed to [42sh](https://github.com/karimstm/42sh).